Deeann01/from-Annapureddy/README.md

 | "The Four Pillars of Investing"                 | Covers theory, history, psychology, and business of investing | William J. Bernstein |
 | "Common Sense on Mutual Funds"                  | Advocates for index fund investing and portfolio building | John C. Bogle         |

+---
+## Favorite Quotes

+> "If you don't find a way to make money while you sleep, you will work until you die"
+> *Warren Buffet*

+> "The best way to predict the future is to create it."
+> *Peter Drucker*